mallikhiremath/PetriNetJoint/README.md

-# PetriNetJoint
+# PetriNet Networks

-## PetriNets Introduction and Domain Overview
+## Introduction to PetriNets and Domain Overview
-A Petri Net is a particular kind of directed graphs, with an initial state called a marking.
+A PetriNet is a particular kind of directed graph, with an initial state called a marking.
 The PetriNet graph has two kinds of vertices:
 - Places
 - Transitions.